// customer-first by design

 -

-Getting the problem right before figuring out how to solve it is key in product development.
-Setting that initial framing up correctly helps you save lots of money and time, because you’re aligned as a team and have defined the goals clearly.
+Setting that initial framing up correctly helps organisations save both time and money, because you’re aligned as a team and have defined the goals clearly.

 -